dangarciacarrillo/i-d-eap-edhoc/draft-ingles-eap-edhoc.md

 In addition, it is RECOMMENDED to use mechanisms that reduce the sizes of Certificate messages.

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
-However, except for message_2, which by construction has an upper bound limited by a multiple of the hash function output, there are no specific message size limitations.
-With SHA-256 as a hash function, message_2 cannot be longer than 8160 octets.
+In the basic message construction, the size of plaintext in message_2 is limited to the length of the output of the key derivation function which in turn is decided by the EDHOC hash function.
+For example, with SHA-256 as EDHOC hash algorithm the maximum size of plaintext in message_2 is 8160 bytes.
+However, EDHOC also defines an optional backwards compatible method for handling arbitrarily long message_2 plaintext sizes, see Appendix G in {{I-D.ietf-lake-edhoc}}.
 The other three EAP-EDHOC messages do not have an upper bound.

 Furthermore, in the case of sending a certificate in a message instead of a reference, a certificate may in principle be as long as 16 MB.
 Hence, the EAP-EDHOC messages sent in a single round may thus be larger than the MTU size or the maximum Remote Authentication Dail-In User Service (RADIUS) packet size of 4096 octets.
 As a result, an EAP-EDHOC implementation MUST provide its own support for fragmentation and reassembly.

 Since EAP is a simple ACK-NAK protocol, fragmentation support can be